-In some cases, the offeror may wish to enter into an agreement with the offeree company to regulate certain matters prior to making the offer.
+In some cases, not least in cross border transactions, the offeror may wish to enter into an agreement with the offeree company to regulate certain matters prior to making the offer.
 This may include an agreement which limits the right for the offeree company to enter into discussions with, or actively seek, other potential bidders for a certain period of time.
-It may also include an agreement under which, on certain conditions, the offeree company wholly or partly compensates the offeror for costs incurred if the deal fails to materialise and a competing offer is completed instead.
+It may also include an agreement entitling the offeror to compensation under which, -on certain conditions, the offeree company wholly or partly compensates the offeror for costs incurred if the deal fails to materialise and a competing offer is completed instead.
 Such agreements should only be entered into where the board of the offeree company considers there to be special reasons justifying doing so.
 Where such an agreement is entered into, the board must not only ensure that the terms and conditions of the agreement comply with applicable law, but also carefully consider whether the agreement is in the interests of all shareholders.
+Correspondingly, in some cases, the offeree company may require the offeror to provide an undertaking that it will not trade in the company's shares for a certain period of time.
+In this case, the board must not only ensure that the terms and conditions of such agreements comply with applicable law, but also that they are drafted with regard to all of the shareholders covered by the offer.